sitamgithub-MSIT/paligemma2-docci-litserve/README.md

 ## Usage

-The project can be used to serve the PaliGemma2 family of models using LitServe.
+The project can be used to serve the PaliGemma 2 family of models using LitServe.
 It particularly allows you to input an image and select a language to generate a caption, suggesting potential use cases in semantic tagging, visual question answering, and more.

 ## Contributing